ooni/spec/data-formats/df-000-base.md

   The item we this specific test instance is referring to. null in case no input is being iterated over.

-test_method:
-  `string` the name of the test method this test is referring to (that is the class method of a NetTestCase)

 test_runtime:
   `float` the runtime of the test